p3t33/nixos_flake/README.md

 - **moolticuted**: a daemon used to interact with mooltipass the hardware password manager.

 # Repo structure
-- **flake.nix**: The entry point for hosts and home configurations.
+- **flake.nix**: The entry point for machines and home configurations.
-- **hosts**: The machines that can be configured using this repository.
-With each host having its high level .nix configuration that define host specific settings and include code that can be shared with other hosts.
+- **machines**: The machines that can be configured using this repository.
+With each machine having its high level .nix configuration that define machine specific settings and include code that can be shared with other machines.
-- **modules**: Divided into modules to be used by home-manger(including user scripts) to mange user configuration and into nixos modules which are mostly configurations I found in /etc/nixos/configuration.nix and refactored into responsibilities that can then be including by the various hosts to achieve code reuse.
+- **modules**: Divided into modules to be used by home-manger(including user scripts) to mange user configuration and into nixos modules which are mostly configurations I found in /etc/nixos/configuration.nix and refactored into responsibilities that can then be including by the various machines to achieve code reuse.
 - **wallpaper**: self explanatory :)

 # ToDo
-- [ ] Look into streamlining installation process of NixOS on a new host with [nixos-anywhere].
+- [ ] Look into streamlining installation process of NixOS on a new machine with [nixos-anywhere].
 - [ ] Replace default way to mount hard drives with a generic one in the form of [disko].
-  - [ ] Update all hosts to use disko.
+  - [ ] Update all machines to use disko.
 - [ ] I am not sure that emacs systemd unit can communicate with ssh-agnet, this is a very low priority.
 - [x] ~~Stream line the use of nix-index.~~